FooBarWidget/aivault/README.md

 The approach towards using DrivePlug is that:

 - Agents decide, through a list of filenames, what documents to read to write.
 - Agents read and write entire documents, not parts of them.
-There is one exception: the journal.
+There is one exception: the main memory.

-### Journal
+### Main memory

-The journal records the core of what the agent has learned or is planning.
-It's supposed to be append-only, so that we can check how the agent's core memory and plans have changed over time.
-Each journal entry is also supposed to be entirely standalone and complete, which means that reading the latest journal entry is enough to be fully up-to-date.
+The main memory is the core of what the agent has learned or is planning.
+This document is a bit different from other files in Google Drive: it's an append-only document.
+When agents write to memory, a new entry is added, so that we can check how the memory has changed over time.
+Agents can only read the latest revision of the memory.

-Thus, the journal is a bit different from other files in Google Drive:

-- Agents are only supposed to read the latest entry, not the entire document.
-- Agents are only supposed to append entries, never change existing entries.

-DrivePlug provides a special journal API for this pattern so that they can never falsify their core history.
+DrivePlug provides a special API for this pattern so that they can never falsify their memory history.